LiamStewartDev/gamehub/README.md

 It contains notable features such as:
 - A searchbar with a connected selector bar and check boxes all used to form the search query
 - Input validation, an empty search bar after submitting will cause the placeholder text within to give the message: "PLEASE ENTER A SEARCH QUERY"
+- A small loading bar that appears at the top of the page upon entering a query.
 - A rendered list of games based on the form data given by the user on a new page after pressing the submit button
 - Clickable list items for the rendered game list
 - Renders game details, prices, and a provided youtube video about each list item upon clicking them